Hyundai Ioniq 5 Review & Prices

 With a unique look, the Ioniq 5's cabin is very lounge-like and modern, but there are some materials that don't feel too great

-The cabin of the Ioniq 5 is unlike any Hyundai that came before, because it just looks and feels (for the most part) pretty cool and minimalistic.
+The cabin of the Hyundai Ioniq 5 looks and feels (for the most part) pretty cool and minimalistic.
 It's so good that you can see its influence in every Hyundai that's come since.

-Not all of the plastics are great, with the shortcut buttons that run below the infotainment screen feeling a little bit on the cheap side, but things like this are smartly balanced out by other neat details.
+Build quality is decent across the board, plus plenty of soft-touch materials are deployed for a premium feel.
+That said, not all of the plastic touchpoints are great, with the shortcut buttons that run below the infotainment screen feeling a little bit on the cheap side.

-Unsurprisingly, Hyundai goes heavy on the tech, with all versions of the Ioniq 5 getting a pair of crisp 12.3-inch digital screens mounted on top of the dashboard.
-The first is in place of an old-fashioned instrument cluster and holds all of your driving data, while the other is the touchscreen and the focal point of the infotainment system.
+Hyundai goes heavy on the tech, with all versions of the Ioniq 5 getting a pair of crisp 12.3-inch digital screens mounted on top of the dashboard, one for the infotainment and the other as an instrument cluster.

 Electric range, charging and tax

-Hyundai has kept things pretty straightforward here, so you’ve only got a choice of three different battery and engine combinations for your Ioniq 5.
+Hyundai has kept things pretty straightforward here, so there’s a choice of three different battery and engine combinations for your Ioniq 5.

 The entry-level model has a 63kWh battery that’s paired with a single electric motor.
-This sits at the back of the car, and generates a modest 170hp and 350Nm for a fairly brisk 0-60mph time of 8.5 seconds.
-With that smaller battery in place, Hyundai says you’ll be able to cover up to 273 miles on a single charge - quite a lot better than the older, smaller-battery model.
+With that smaller battery in place, Hyundai says you’ll be able to cover up to 273 miles on a single charge.

 Sitting above that car is the single-motor, 84kWh model (up from 78kWh for the pre-2024 version).
-This car gets a slight power boost (up to 228hp for a 0-60mph time of 7.4 seconds); but the main attraction here is that it gets considerably more range than the 63kWh model – up to 354 miles from a charge, and that's way better than the older 78kWh version.
+This car gets a slight power boost (up to 228hp for a 0-60mph time of 7.4 seconds); but the main attraction here is that it gets considerably more range than the 63kWh model – up to 354 miles from a charge.

 Then, there’s the range-topping model.
 This version has the same 84kWh battery, but instead of just one electric motor it has two – one at the back and one at the front.